ProtoJazz/nugget/examples.md

-# Enhanced Stub Server with Cross-References
+# Enhanced Stub Server with Cross-References and Lua Scripting

 ## New Features

-The server now supports cross-references between different object types using a powerful reference syntax.
+The server now supports cross-references between different object types using a powerful reference syntax, plus dynamic Lua scripting for complex logic.

 ## Cross-Reference Syntax